Devsh-Graphics-Programming/Nabla/src/nbl/ext/CUDAInterop/README.md

     pcuNewCall(...);
 ```

-- `cuda_interop::SNativeHandle<Opaque, Native>` converts between SDK-free Nabla opaque handles and CUDA SDK handles such as `CUdeviceptr`.
-The template itself is SDK-free. `CUDAInteropNative.h` only provides CUDA-typed aliases.
+- `cuda_interop::SCU*`, `SCUresult`, `SNVRTCResult`, and `SNVRTCProgram` are SDK-free opaque values in Nabla headers.
+After including `CUDAInteropNative.h`, they become constructible from and convertible to matching CUDA/NVRTC SDK types such as `CUdeviceptr`, `CUexternalSemaphore`, `CUresult`, `nvrtcResult`, and `nvrtcProgram`.
 - CUDA enum values can be passed to SDK-free Nabla methods such as `CCUDADevice::createExportableMemory` and `CCUDADevice::roundToGranularity`.
 Nabla stores them as integer values in its public ABI.
-- `CCUDAImportedMemory::getMappedBuffer` writes an opaque `cuda_interop::SCUdeviceptr`.
-SDK opt-in code can pass `cuda_native::SCUdeviceptr` directly and then use it as `CUdeviceptr`.
+- `CCUDAImportedMemory::getMappedBuffer` writes an opaque `cuda_interop::SCUdeviceptr` in SDK-free code.
+SDK opt-in code can pass `CUdeviceptr` directly.
-- `compileDirectlyToPTX` returns PTX/result and writes the NVRTC log to a required `std::string&`.
+- `CCUDAHandler::createProgram`, `compileProgram`, `getProgramLog`, `getPTX`, and `compileDirectlyToPTX` are SDK-free Nabla methods.
+SDK opt-in code can call them with native `nvrtcProgram` / `nvrtcResult` because the opaque conversions are enabled by `CUDAInteropNative.h`.
-- `NBL_CUDA_INTEROP_ASSERT_SUCCESS(expr, handlerRef)` is available for tests/examples that intentionally assert on CUDA/NVRTC failures.
+- `NBL_CUDA_INTEROP_ASSERT_SUCCESS(expr, handlerRef)` is available for call sites that intentionally assert on CUDA/NVRTC failures.
 Pass a `CCUDAHandler&`.
 Nabla implementation code should still prefer explicit error handling and clean returns.
 - `cuda_native::isBuildCUDASDKVersionExactMatch()` checks exact SDK version equality between the consumer translation unit and the SDK used to build Nabla's interop implementation.
 It is a policy helper, not an automatic runtime rejection rule.

 Smoke examples: